AurecchiaP/card-learner/README.md

 ### Android

-Run `ng build-android`, which will generate the apk in `releases/apk`.
-You can then copy and install this on your Android device.
+Run `ng build-android`, which will build the angular app, setup the Android app in `Android/`, generate the apk and copy it into `releases/apk`.
+You can then copy it and install it on your Android device.

 ### Chrome extension

+    "build-ghpages": "ng build --base-href \"https://AurecchiaP.github.io/\"",

+Run `npm run build` to build the project.
 Add `dist/card-learner` as an unpacked extension to chrome.

 ### Github pages

+Run `npm run build-ghpages`, which is a normal build with the href pointing to your GitHub Pages path (you may have to update this command with your GitHub username).
-run `npm run deploy-ghpages` to commit `dist/card-learner` to branch `gh-pages`, then go to your repository on github, settings, pages, and choose this branch as the page config.
+Run `npm run deploy-ghpages` to commit `dist/card-learner` to branch `gh-pages`, then go to your repository on github, settings, pages, and choose this branch as the page config.

 ## Running unit tests